laravel/docs/cashier-paddle.md

 The `noProrate` method may be used to update the subscription's quantity without prorating the charges:

     $user->subscription('default')->noProrate()->updateQuantity(10);

+<a name="subscription-modifiers"></a>
+### Subscription Modifiers

+Subscription modifiers allow you to implement [metered billing](https://developer.paddle.com/guides/how-tos/subscriptions/metered-billing#using-subscription-price-modifiers) or extend subscriptions with add-ons.

+For example, you might want to offer a "Premium Support" add-on with your standard subscription.
+You can create this modifier like so:

+    $modifier = $user->subscription->newModifier(12.99)->create();

+The example above will add a $12.99 add-on to the subscription.
+By default, this charge will recur on every interval you have configured for the subscription.
+If you would like, you can add a readable description to the modifier using the modifier's `description` method:

+    $modifier = $user->subscription->newModifier(12.99)
+        ->description('Premium Support')
+        ->create();

+To illustrate how to implement metered billing using modifiers, imagine your application charges per SMS message sent by the user.
+First, you should create a $0 plan in your Paddle dashboard.
+Once the user has been subscribed to this plan, you can add modifiers representing each individual charge to the subscription:

+    $modifier = $user->subscription->newModifier(0.99)
+        ->description('New text message')
+        ->oneTime()
+        ->create();

+As you can see, we invoked the `oneTime` method when creating this modifier.
+This method will ensure the modifier is only charged once and does not recur every billing interval.

+<a name="retrieving-modifiers"></a>
+#### Retrieving Modifiers

+You may retrieve a list of all modifiers for a subscription via the `modifiers` method:

+    $modifiers = $user->subscription->modifiers();

+    foreach ($modifiers as $modifier) {
+        $modifier->amount(); // $0.99
+        $modifier->description; // "New text message."
+    }

+<a name="deleting-modifiers"></a>
+#### Deleting Modifiers

+Modifiers may be deleted by invoking the `delete` method on a `Laravel\Paddle\Modifier` instance:

+    $modifier->delete();

 <a name="pausing-subscriptions"></a>
 ### Pausing Subscriptions